 By applying the Digital Twin technology, ANNEA is offering failure prediction and performance optimization.
 The technical solution of ANNEA uses a combination of different modelling techniques that are built up in a modular way on component and sub-component level.
 The modules include data driven artificial intelligence (AI), physical modelling, and normal behaviour modelling.

-Contact to Expert Team of ANNEA!
-Receive detailed information about your specific needs!
+Contact the Expert Team of ANNEA to receive detailed information about your specific needs!

 What is next?